aibasel/convert-downward/README.md

     repository has those, you will see
     `Error: repository has at least one unnamed head: hg rXXX`.
-  - If you have closed and merged a branch "subfeature" into a branch "feature" and "feature" is not yet merged into "main", you might want to delete "subfeature" branch from the resulting Git repository by running `git branch -D subfeature`.
+  - If you have closed and merged a branch "subfeature" into a branch "feature" and "feature" is not yet merged into "main", you will receive:
+    `error: The branch 'BRANCH' is not fully merged.` Don't worry.
+You might want to delete "subfeature" branch from the resulting Git repository by running `git branch -D subfeature`.

 ## Warnings